xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 {--------------------------------------------------------------}
 ```

-It's important to  note  that  we  DON'T  have  to  include every
+It's important to  note  that  we  _don't_  have  to  include every
 possible  operator in this list.
 For  example,  the  parentheses
 aren't  included, nor is the terminating  period.
 The  current
 version of `Scan` handles single-character operators  just  fine as